jobs.ac.uk - Great jobs for bright people

 Lecturer in Biomedical Engineering

 We trace the career path of Dr Alastair Campbell Ritchie, a lecturer in biomedical engineering at the University of Nottingham.
 Dr Ritchie was previously a lecturer at Singapore’s Nanyang Technological University.
-Having lived and worked in Singapore for over decade, Dr Ritchie discusses his career in higher education and offers valuable advice for those considering moving their academic careers abroad.
+Having lived and worked in Singapore for over a decade, Dr Ritchie discusses his career in higher education and offers valuable advice for those considering moving their academic careers abroad.

 1 How did you start your career in higher education?

 I was fascinated by the field of biomedical engineering, and the best path into that field was a postgraduate qualification.
-I obtained my Ph.D. at the bioengineering unit at the University of Strathclyde, and then followed the standard progression – post-doctoral researcher, lecturer.
+I obtained my Ph.D. at the bioengineering unit at the University of Strathclyde and then followed the standard progression – post-doctoral researcher, and lecturer.
 I gave a few guest lectures as a post-doc, and found I really enjoyed teaching – sharing knowledge is very fulfilling.

 2 What led you to your current position and what lessons have you learned along the way?

 While my Ph.D. was in medical devices, and my post-doctoral experience in biomaterials and biomechanics, my current research focuses on studying the effect of the mechanical environment on cells and tissues – tissue engineering.
-I have learned that the influence of the people around you is a key factor – particularly so as a junior academic.
+I have learned that the influence of the people around you is a key factor – particularly as a junior academic.
 I first got involved in tissue engineering as part of a more senior colleague’s project.
 I discovered that there was a niche for my particular area of expertise, and this gave my research a boost.

 It’s all very well to have an idea, but you have to convince others to fund your research, and so the idea must appeal to others.
 If you can convince colleagues to work with you, then you can also convince the funding bodies.